-To access the Northern part of the Refuge and avoid going through Corn Creek, take I-15 North and take exit 64 for US - 93 N to go toward Alamo.
-Approximately 66 miles from the US - 93 & I-15 junction in the middle of Pahranaghat National Wildlife Refuge the Alamo Road will be on the Left.
-If you drive beyond Upper Pahranaghat Lake and definitely if you get into Alamo, you've gone too far.
+To access the northern part of the Refuge and avoid going through Corn Creek, take I-15 North and take exit 64 for US-93 North to go toward Alamo.
+Alamo Road is on the left, approximately 66 miles from the US-93 & I-15 junction in the middle of Pahranaghat National Wildlife Refuge the Alamo Road.
+If you drive beyond Upper Pahranaghat Lake, and certainly if you get into Alamo, you've gone too far.

 America's largest Wildlife Refuge, outside of Alaska, is less than a 10 miles from Las Vegas City limits.
-Despite it's proximity to 2 million people in the Las Vegas metropolitan area, very few of them have heard of, or even visited, the Desert National Wildlife Refuge.
+Despite it's proximity to 2 million people in the Las Vegas metropolitan area, very few people have heard of or even visited, the Desert National Wildlife Refuge.
 It's a bit of surprise given Mt.Charleston's popularity and the Refuge's juxtaposition and ease of access, to the visitor center at least.
-This well kept secret is some of the wildest country to be found anywhere in Nevada and it's worth a visit.
+This well kept secret is some of the wildest country to be found anywhere in Nevada and it's well worth a visit.

-The Desert National Wildlife Refuge spans 6 mountain ranges and 7 life zones, from 2,500 feet to 9.912 feet, across its 1.6 million acres.
-The Refuge was originally protected as outstanding habitat for the desert bighorn sheep by President Theodore Roosevelt in 1936 as the Desert Game Range.
-It's former boundaries encompassed the Spring Mountains National Recreation Area and Red Rock National Conservation Area.
+The Desert National Wildlife Refuge's 1.6 million acres encompasses six mountain ranges and seven life zones and boasts elevations ranging from 2,500 feet to 9,912 feet.
+The Refuge was originally protected by President Franklin Roosevelt in 1936 as the Desert Game Range for its outstanding habitat for the desert bighorn sheep.
+It's former boundaries included the Refuge as we know it today, as well as the Spring Mountains National Recreation Area and Red Rock National Conservation Area.
 The much reduced Desert National Wildlife Refuge is jointly managed as a Refuge for sensitive desert bighorn sheep by the U.S. Fish & Wildlife Service and by Nellis Air Force Base as the Nellis Test & Training Range.

 Trails & Destinations

 The most frequented destination at the Desert National Wildlife Refuge is Corn Creek and the Visitor Center.
-They can be accessed via Corn Creek Road, a small paved road in between Kyle and Lee Canyon on the East side of Highway 95.
-About 4 miles from the intersection of Highway 95 and the Corn Creek Road waits the newly constructed Visitor Center surrounded by a natural spring called Corn Creek.
-This is a popular spot for bird watching.
-Corn Creek is also home to the only remaining population of Pahrump Poolfish, although work on changing that is underway.
-Meander down one of the many small trails through Corn Creek and you'll find a small house with an even smaller fish; this is the Pahrump Poolfish Refugium.
+They can be accessed via Corn Creek Road, a small paved road in between Kyle and Lee Canyon, on the east side of US-95.
+About 4 miles from the intersection of US-95 and the Corn Creek Road, the Corn Creek Visitor Center provides introductory and in-depth information about the Desert National Wildlife Refuge, its mission, and its wildlife.
+Corn Creek is a popular spot for bird watching and also home to the only remaining population of Pahrump Poolfish, although work on changing that is underway.
+Meander down one of the many small trails through Corn Creek and you'll find a small house with an even smaller fish; the Pahrump Poolfish Refugium.

 The Refuge is vast beyond Corn Creek and can be accessed via two main roads, Mormon Well Road and Alamo Road.
-Both of these roads are rough dirt roads requiring high clearance and sometimes 4 wheel drive.
+Both of these roads are rough dirt roads requiring high clearance and sometimes 4-wheel drive.
 The quality of the road depends on how recently it was maintained and recent weather events.
-Both of these roads will eventually lead you to Highway 93 many miles to the East but there's much to see along the way.
+Both of these roads eventually lead to US-93 many miles to the East, though there's much to see along the way.

-From Mormon Well Road skirts around the South end of the Sheep Range and goes right by Fossil Ridge.
-From this road visitors can access Fossil Ridge, Gass Peak, John Day Peak, Long Canyon, Desert Pass Campground, the Joshua Tree Forest, and lots of open desert.
-For a more detailed description of each of these trails and backroads it is suggested visitors reach out to the Fish & Wildlife Service or plan ahead using a detailed website like BirdandHike.com.
+Mormon Well Road skirts around the South end of the Sheep Range and goes right by Fossil Ridge.
+From this road visitors can access Fossil Ridge, Gass Peak, John Day Peak, Long Canyon, Desert Pass Campground, the Joshua Tree Forest, and plenty of open desert.
+For a more detailed description of each of these trails and backroads, it is suggested visitors reach out to the Fish & Wildlife Service or plan ahead using the maps above.

-From Alamo Road travels north along the face of the Sheep Range.
-From this road visitors can access a variety of backroads including Cow Camp Road and other destinations such as, Hidden Forest trail head, Hayford Peak, the dry lake bed, the sand dunes, and eventually the town of Alamo.
-Again, for a more detailed description of each of these trails and backroads it is suggested visitors reach out to the Fish & Wildlife Service or plan ahead using a detailed website like BirdandHike.com.
+Alamo Road travels north along the face of the Sheep Range.
+From this road visitors can access a variety of backroads, including Cow Camp Road, and other destinations such as the Hidden Forest trail head, Hayford Peak, the dry lake bed, the sand dunes, and eventually the town of Alamo.
+Again, for a more detailed description of each of these trails and backroads, it is suggested visitors reach out to the Fish & Wildlife Service or plan ahead using the maps above.